 - I moved it inside the porch and out of the direct sun and rain.

 - I primed the bench with a good quality brush-on primer (instead of a spray paint type.)

 - I brushed on two coats of paint making sure I got into all the cracks and crevices of the bench.

 Here she is in her newfound home, our screen porch:

-Would you like to try a gallon of the KILZ Clean Start Primer for yourself?
 With zero VOCs and the quality that is standard in all the KILZ products, this primer is a must have for the DIY painter!